SaaS, GxP and The Cloud

 SaaS providers, like the CD printing software companies of old (hint – many of them are the same companies), are in business to make money, and a really great way to bump up the margin is to charge for the delivery of the software.
 In other words, you are paying for them to have it hosted somewhere.
 The location of where it’s hosted and what IT controls and qualification strategy surround it, are critical to ensuring that the SaaS provider’s application is subject to a robust and sustainable software development Lifecycle (SDLC).

-I could fill ten blogs with stories of regulated companies who have found themselves suffering from downtime of a critical application that would have been avoided, or at least mitigated, had they properly assessed the nature of the SaaS provider’s infrastructure.
+We could fill ten blogs of regulated companies who have found themselves suffering from downtime of a critical application that would have been avoided, or at least mitigated, had they properly assessed the nature of the SaaS provider’s infrastructure.
 Delivering an application from a cloud – any cloud – is not that hard; qualifying, managing, and maintaining the compliant state of the infrastructure layer is, and it is generally alien to providers whose primary purpose in life is software delivery.

 If you’ve been in IT more than 15 minutes (if not, congrats on the new job – reading this is a good use of your first 15 minutes) you know that software people and infrastructure people have wildly different tastes, infrastructure people like big LED-lighted datacenters and overclocking processors, whereas software people like long walks after rainstorms and locally sourced kale.
 You need them both, but they aren’t the same.